 Pool Court seems more certain, however – with contemporary YEP articles definitely naming it as a Michelin-starred venue.

 Indeed, some small amount of additional digging online does seem to reveal that Jeff Baker was in fact the head chef at Pool Court during the 10 years it was gaining stars – it seems most likely, then, that Baker was the chef at the first venue in Leeds to gain a star, but at Pool Court not at Bistro Moderne.
 I can only think that a slight misreading of the York Press article has conflated two separate bits of information – that Jeff Baker was chef at the first Leeds venue to gain a star and that he ran a restaurant called Bistro Moderne – into the single claim that he gained his star for that restaurant in Leeds; a fact not otherwise supported by evidence such as newspaper articles and trade directories.
-That still doesn’t explain why Pool Court, Rascasse and Guellars are not mentioned on Wikipedia, nor some of YEP articles I’ve found (which claim The Man Behind the Curtain was indeed only the second Michelin-starred venue in Leeds city centre).
+That still doesn’t explain why Pool Court, Rascasse and Guellars are not mentioned on Wikipedia, nor some of YEP articles I’ve found (which claim The Man Behind the Curtain was indeed the second Michelin-starred venue in Leeds city centre).

 So, we’re left with snippets of information, which sort-of add up to the possibility that three venues in Leeds before The Man Behind The Curtain won a Michelin-star – but no real definitive proof.
 As I say, checking the actual published guides would be the way to go, but I cannot find them anywhere, and Michelin themselves have not responded to my emailed query about it.
 Please: if anyone reading this article today knows the answer and has definitive proof – do let us know using the contact details below.